DanielTakeshi/rl_algorithms/vpg/README.md

 I think it looks OK.
 Pendulum is a bit tricky to solve because it requires an adaptive learning rate but I still get close to about -100 or so.
 I'm not sure what the theoretical best solution is; maybe zero, but that seems impossible.
-The neural network is only slightly better with these results because the problem is so simple.
+The neural network is only slightly better with these results (I guess?) because the problem is so simple.
 The action dimension is just one.

+Also, before I was getting good results, but a few KL divergences were negative.
+Here, that shouldn't be a problem, and the KL divergence axis starts at 0.0 as should be the case (matplotlib makes the axes automatically).
+To be clear, the KL divergence posted here is an *average* over KL divergences in a minibatch, but my assertions check for the non-negativity requirement at each minibatch component up to an error of 1e-6.

 # MuJoCo Baselines